 Stress is thought to release hormones that increase blood sugar levels, so try activities that reduce stress like meditation, yoga, deep breathing, walking, listening to music, reading, or other activities that help you to relax.

 You can begin implementing these lifestyle changes at any age.
-It’s never too early to make healthy improvements to your daily routine and habits to help prevent diabetes down the road!
+It’s never too early to make healthy improvements to your daily routine.
+Implement habits now to help prevent diabetes down the road!

 Live in the center of it all in Waldorf, MD.
 At Center Pointe, we love providing our residents with helpful information to help them manage their busy lives.
 Our residents have easy access to shopping, entertainment, and great schools.
 Reach out to us today to schedule a tour and see why we are a Top Rated apartment community on ApartmentRatings!